Please Turn Over

-Please Turn Over (also known as P.T.O.) is a 1959 British comedy film directed by Gerald Thomas and starring Ted Ray, Julia Lockwood, Jean Kent, Joan Sims, Leslie Phillips, Charles Hawtrey, Lionel Jeffries and Victor Maddern.
+Please Turn Over (P.T.O.) is a 1959 British comedy film directed by Gerald Thomas and starring Ted Ray, Julia Lockwood, Jean Kent, Joan Sims, Leslie Phillips, Charles Hawtrey, Lionel Jeffries, June Jago and Victor Maddern.
 It was written by Norman Hudis based on the 1959 play Book of the Month by Basil Thomas and produced by Peter Rogers.
 An English town is thrown into chaos when the daughter of one of the residents publishes a book detailing the supposed secrets of the inhabitants.

 Plot

 In a quiet English town, seventeen-year-old Jo Halliday lives a fairly boring life working as a hairdresser and living at home, with her mother, father, and fitness-obsessed aunt.
 Her father, an accountant, continually wishes that his dreamy, untidy daughter could be more like his secretary, Millicent Jones.

 One morning, the local newspaper reveals that Jo has written a book—Naked Revolt—which is an instant bestseller.
 It tells the story of a teenage girl who discovers the shocking truth about her family and neighbours.

 The town's residents believe the book to be a true portrait of the family.
 Her father finds himself under suspicion at work; his boss personally audits his books, fearing he has been embezzling money for a secret girlfriend with expensive tastes.
 Her mother is thought to be engaged in a twenty-year affair of her own with the retired army officer who gives her driving lessons and is Jo's real father.
 A local doctor is portrayed as a philanderer who is sexually involved with a number of his patients while ignoring the desperate advances of his drunken assistant, Jo's aunt.
 In fact, none of this is true: her father is scrupulously honest and in love with her mother, the local doctor is a shy man, and the former army officer is simply a family friend.

 Robert Hughes, a successful young playwright, contacts her about turning her book into a play.
 Jo is enthusiastic, but knows nothing about royalties, so he takes her to London to meet with his agent.
 After discovering they are kindred spirits, the two become engaged.

 When they return home, Jo is confronted by her angry family and neighbours.
 The doctor is threatening to sue, and her father and mother have begun questioning each other's fidelity, but when the father hears of the doctor's planned lawsuit, he rises to her defense, stating that he approves of her talent, if not her methods.
 Aunt Gladys tells the doctor of her unrequited love for him, and they become a couple.
 All is well, until Jo reveals she is planning to write another book.